butyi/gzdl.c/README.md

 ## Further Development

-If you only improve PC side features, just
+If you only improve PC (client) side features, just
 - Edit gzdl.c
 - Compile gzdl by `gcc gzdl.c -o gzdl`
 - Enjoy it.

+Most of improvements need to be implemented on both PC (client) side and uC (server) side software.

 ## Baud rate

-Baus rate is depends on the bootloader.
+Baud rate depends on the bootloader.
 Download is only possible if defined baud rate is same as implemented in the bootloader.
 Refer bootloader code [here](https://github.com/butyi/gzbl/).

 ## Supported interfaces